kummhe/stateDependentHawkesSimulation/README.md

-# Simulating market microstructure with state dependent hawkes simulation
+# Simulating market microstructure with state dependent hawkes process simulation

 This is the code behind the article Market microsructure simulation with state-dependent Hawkes process.